TimBest/travel-blog/_posts/2022-08-30-hanoi-walking-tour.md

 We ended our tour on Train street which is a number of cafes on an active train line. here we tried dragon eye's (a fruit similar to Lychee) and split an egg coffee.
 Apparently, egg coffee was invented due to a milk shortage caused by the Vietnam war.
 It consists of a shot of espresso topped with egg yolks that are whipped to soft peaks and often include condensed milk.
 It was delicious and seriously filling.

 {% include image-gallery.html folder="/assets/images/2022-08-30-hanoi/free-walking-tour/train-street" %}

-## Food tour

-We have been wanting to try more street food and get exposure to more Vietnamese dishes.
-However, after my experience with food poisoning in Tanzania, we were feeling a bit reticent.
-We decided to book a food tour to kick-start our curiosity.
-We tried:

-### 1. Sticky Rice at Xôi Yến

-At [Xôi Yến](https://www.google.com/maps/place/X%C3%B4i+Y%E1%BA%BFn/@21.0337304,105.8501426,16z/data=!4m7!3m6!1s0x3135abf54e9751af:0x9720e5f2f8f19320!8m2!3d21.0337304!4d105.85452!15sCgd4b2kgeWVuWgkiB3hvaSB5ZW6SARV2aWV0bmFtZXNlX3Jlc3RhdXJhbnTgAQA!16s%2Fg%2F11b75hq4m5?coh=164777&entry=tt) we got a classic sticky rice called Xôi Xéo that is traditionally eaten for breakfast.
-The sticky rice is topped with mung bean and fried shallots
-{% include image-gallery.html folder="/assets/images/2022-08-30-hanoi/food-tour/1-sticky-rice" %}

-### 2. Snails at Ốc nóng Ngao hấp

-At [Ốc nóng Ngao hấp](https://goo.gl/maps/dauhfZ8R4bEGo4o86) we tried Ốc Luộc Steamed ?freshwater? snails harvested from rice patties. these snails are often eaten as a snack.
-They were our favorite dish on the tour.

-To eat we first had to pry off a hardcover to then be able to stab the snail meat.
-From there we had to twist the shell off of the meat with the correct pressure so as not to tear the meat and lose the tasty snack.
-They had a meaty texture reminiscent of some seafood with a much fresher and earthy taste.
-Some even had a slight crunch and tongue-numbing effect.

-We also got to try Ngao hấp steamed white clams with lemongrass, ginger, and pineapple.
-Which were delicious.
-But not nearly as exciting as the snails

-Our tour guide mentioned how Hanoi made it very easy for people to start businesses.
-So many folks will pay a landlord or shop owner to use the sidewalk space in front of their building as a restaurant.

-{% include image-gallery.html folder="/assets/images/2022-08-30-hanoi/food-tour/2-snails" %}

-### 3. Hoan iem Street

-Nom Thit Bo Kho a dried beef salad, banh bot loc - dumplings, and nem chua ran - fried fermented porkk rolls

-forgot to take photos of this before we were done.
-The street was absolutely packed at this point

-{% include image-gallery.html folder="/assets/images/2022-08-30-hanoi/food-tour/3-dinner" %}

-### 4.Ly Quoc Su Street

-Banh goi - pillow pancake and Banh tom - shrimp pancake

-{% include image-gallery.html folder="/assets/images/2022-08-30-hanoi/food-tour/4-seafood" %}

-### 5. 1 phu doan

-Luon xao - stir fried noodle with eel

-{% include image-gallery.html folder="/assets/images/2022-08-30-hanoi/food-tour/5-eel" %}

-### 6. to tich street

-Hoa qua dam - mixed tropical fruit with crushed ice and cream

-{% include image-gallery.html folder="/assets/images/2022-08-30-hanoi/food-tour/6-dessert-1" %}

-### 7. 95hang bac

-em xoi - sticky rice with coconut ice cream

-{% include image-gallery.html folder="/assets/images/2022-08-30-hanoi/food-tour/7-dessert-2" %}

-{% include image-gallery.html folder="/assets/images/2022-08-30-hanoi/food-tour/way-home" %}

-- seafood snacks in the alley
-- crispy eel on rice on the loft that was exactly Tim's height
-- sticky rice ice cream

-{% include image-gallery.html folder="/assets/images/2022-08-30-hanoi/food-tour" %}

-## Woman's Museum

-{% include image-gallery.html folder="/assets/images/2022-08-30-hanoi/womans-museum" %}

-## National Day

-National day did not live up to our expectations of the holiday.
-In our Lonely Planet guidebook, it talked about a similar level of celebration as with the 4th of July in the States.
-And they emphasized that if you are going to be in Vietnam for it Hoian was the city to be in.
-For this reason, we decided to fly all the way to Hoian and travel the country from north to south.
-Even though our Ho chi min city was closer and our flight to Hoian connected through.

-Since arriving in the city we had been asking around about the national day celebration.
-And had been getting many mixed signals.
-Some folks told us that National day is a holiday spent with your family and because of that most people won't be in the city they are in the country celebrating.
-Others mentioned that due to COVID the celebrations would be less/non existent.
-On others still, mentioned that there would still be fireworks and celebrations down by the lake.

-That morning we got up and met a

-- ho chi min plaza
-- botanical garden
-- tofu street vendor
-  chat outside the convenience store
-- ban mi

-{% include image-gallery.html folder="/assets/images/2022-08-30-hanoi/national-day" %}

-## Hanoi Food Culture

-practicing English with the guy busting the tables

-- the date on the balcony

-  {% include image-gallery.html folder="/assets/images/2022-08-30-hanoi/date-night" %}